peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 ### SetHtmlBody
     public Message SetHtmlBody​(String str)
-Sets the body of this message to the specified string in HTML format.
+Sets the body of this message to the specified string in Hypertext Markup Language (HTML) format.
 The character sequences CR (carriage return, "&#x5c;r", U+000D), LF (line feed, "&#x5c;n", U+000A), and CR/LF will be converted to CR/LF line breaks.
 Unpaired surrogate code points will be replaced with replacement characters.

 **Parameters:**